Solutions

 Financing was secured through an innovative package, including a $173 million loan from the Canada Infrastructure Bank, $50 million from Natural Resources Canada, and $98 million from NORD/LB.
 These investments ensured the project could proceed despite supply chain and financial market challenges.

 SaskPower will purchase the energy through a 25-year power purchase agreement, ensuring long-term sustainability.
-Construction began in May 2023, with operations commencing by the end of 2024.
+Construction began in May 2023, with operations commencing at the end of 2024.

 Indigenous participation was central to the project.
 Cowessess First Nation, owning 17% of Bekevar, secured employment and training opportunities for community members while reinvesting project revenues into essential programs.